monsieurh/fedy/README.md

 ### Introduction

-Fedy lets you install multimedia codecs and additional software that Fedora [doesn't want to ship](http://fedoraproject.org/wiki/Forbidden_items?rd=ForbiddenItems), like mp3 support, Adobe Flash, Oracle Java etc., and much more with just a few clicks.
+elementaryOS Post Install Tool (ePIT for short) is a fork of [Fedy](http://folkswithhats.org/).
+It lets you install multimedia codecs and additional software that elementary OS doesn't ship, like Steam, Spotify, Google Chrome, and much more with just a few clicks.

 ### License